 If your loved one died a wrongful death in Knox County, you need to contact a Knoxville, TN wrongful death attorney as soon as possible.
 The statute of limitations on these cases is short, and we need to collect as much evidence as possible to support your claim.

 We know nothing could ever replace your lost loved one, but we would love to help you seek justice for your loved one in any way we can.
-Call 865-546-1111 today to schedule your free case review with a Knoxville wrongful death lawyer at the Law Offices of Ogle, Elrod & Baril, PLLC.
+Call 865-546-1111 today to schedule your free case review with a Knoxville wrongful death lawyer at OEB Law, PLLC.